Dan-Patterson/geonumeracy/docs/crossings.md

 <img src="../images/crossing01.png" align="right" width="300"/>

-Points, lines, segments.
+Points, lines segments.
 The basic entities.

-Inside, outside, on, equal.
+Inside, outside, left of, right of, on, equal.
 The basic questions.

 Looks simple doesn't it, when you look at the image.

 Two segments intersect/cross when they overlap.
+This can include:
-This can include when both segments meet at a common point or when the start and end points are on opposite sides of the other segment AND their coordinates share the same spatial domain.
+  - both segments meet at a common point or
+  - start and end points are on opposite sides of the other segment AND their coordinates share the same spatial domain.

 Intersection, or lack thereof, is the basis for many geometry problems but it isn't confined to geometry.

 ## Background

 This section will lay the foundational terminology for this and subsequent sections.
 The reference section contains links to those that I have found most useful.
 It is not a complete or comprehensive list.

 **Terms**

 - point

     A location denoted by X, Y coordinates.
 I only work with coordinates which are planar.
     For the maths, think of an X,Y graph.
     For those in the spatial fields, think `projected coordinates`, like UTM.

     Points are the basic building block of geometry.
+    `X` and `Y` are used to denote location.
+Any associated `Z` represents height or some other measureable attribute for that location.
     I will ignore the `Z` axis/dimension for now.
-If `X` and `Y` are used for location, then consider `Z` to represent height or some other measureable attribute for that location.

 - segment